Cifram/greact/Docs/overview.md

 Core to GReact is the relationship between components, `Element`s and `Node`s.

-A component, really, is just a function, which builds a portion of the scene graph, a `Node` and it's children, given some current state.
+A component, really, is just a function, which builds a portion of the scene graph, a `Node` and its children, given some current state.
 It does this by taking the state as arguments, and returning an `Element`, where an `Element` is a lightweight representation of a `Node`.
 That `Element` can, of course, have child `Element`s, which can be defined directly by this component, or by other components called by this one.

 The class that pulls this all together is the `Renderer`.
 Create a `GReact.Renderer` to represent a scene graph you want to manage with GReact, and call `Render` on it, passing in an `Element` for the root node, and the `Node` that you want it to be parented to.
 It will build the actual Godot scene graph from that.
-When you call `Render` on this same renderer again, it will build up the updated scene graph of `Element`s, and compare it to the one from the last time it was called, and use that comparison to update the actual Godot scene graph, only where required.
+When you call `Render` on this same renderer again, it will build up the updated scene graph of `Element`s, compare it to the one from the last time it was called, and use that comparison to update the actual Godot scene graph, only where required.

 # Components